-- Pain is felt in the jaw, lips, eye, cheek, teeth, gums, lips or even in the forehead region.
+- There is pain in the jaw, lips, eye, cheek, teeth, gums, lips or even in the forehead region.

 - Pain is usually on one side of the face.

-- Pain is triggered by seemingly innocuous activities like brushing one’s teeth or shaving or washing one’s face.
+- Seemingly innocuous activities like brushing one’s teeth or shaving or washing one’s face trigger the pain.

 - There may be severe episodic pain that is more like an electric shock.
-In some cases, it is described as stabbing or shooting pain.
+In some cases, it may be stabbing or shooting in nature.